TechieStephen/Weather_API/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Weather API - solution

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+An ASP.NET Core 6 Web API with authentication and authorization.
+This project uses Ntier Architecture.

 ## Table of contents